paulOsinski/arenawarriors-prototype/README.md

 All of these pip values are added to create a FINAL POWER level, but before that power level is calculated, DYNAMIC pips cancel each other out.

-  STRONG cancels SWIFT
+  - STRONG cancels SWIFT,
-  SWIFT cancels SORCEROUS
+  - SWIFT cancels SORCEROUS,
-  SORCEROUS cancels STRONG
+  - SORCEROUS cancels STRONG

 So if our 'ETTEN' battled a 'CAVER'S RAIMENT', here's how the math would work out: